 13Thirteen has good access to the city’s expressway grid.
 Taxi service is readily available.
 Zipcar car-sharing locations are several blocks away.

 The West Loop apartment market is poised to become very competitive.

 13Thirteen’s most direct loft competitor is Lake Street Lofts, 910 W Lake.
-The building will also compete with the recently-opened K2, 365 N Halsted and with Catalyst and Arkadia, two new projects slated to open next year that enjoy closer-in West Loop locations.
+The building will also compete with K2, 365 N Halsted and with Catalyst and Arkadia, two new projects that enjoy closer-in West Loop locations.
 There are also a number of smaller new apartment projects that have opened recently a few blocks east of 13Thirteen.

 Rentals are typically available in a number of nearby condo buildings, sometimes at sharply lower rents than in the managed apartment buildings.

 You’ll find additional tips and options at our Guide to renting in Chicago’s Near West neighborhoods and our at-a-glance list of downtown Chicago apartments.